d4rckh/gorilla/README.md

 ## other mutations

 gorilla supports many other mutations and since the tool is in early development it would be very painful to maintain a list of them here.
-If you are curious about the other mutations, you can check out the `Action` enum from `src/mutation.rs` file
+If you are curious about the other mutations, you can check out the `Action` enum from `src/mutation.rs` file.